-The Cherokee Indian Hospital Authority (CIHA) has entered into a contract with the North Carolina Department of Health and Human Services to support the Eastern Band of Cherokee Indians (EBCI) in addressing the health needs of American Indian/Alaskan Native Medicaid beneficiaries.
-3 This Indian Managed Care Entity is the first of its kind in the nation and will establish a new delivery system called the EBCI Tribal Option.
+The Cherokee Indian Hospital Authority (CIHA) has entered into a contract with the Department to address the health needs of the state's EBCI beneficiaries.
+The EBCI Tribal Option is the first Indian managed care entity in the nation and establishes a new delivery system for enrolled populations.

 The EBCI Tribal Option is a non-risk bearing managed care option for federally recognized tribal members and other individuals eligible to receive Indian Health Service, under 42 CFR 438.14(a).
-The EBCI Tribal Option is set to launch in July 2021, along with Standard Plans.
-The EBCI Tribal Option will manage health care for approximately 4,000 Tribal Medicaid beneficiaries residing primarily in Cherokee, Graham, Haywood, Jackson and Swain counties.
-The program will have a strong focus on primary care, preventive health, chronic disease management and provide care management for all members and care management service plans for highneed members.
-The EBCI Tribal Option will coordinate all medical, behavioral health and pharmacy services in the North Carolina Medicaid and NC Health Choice State Plans, including monitoring the quality of services offered.
+The EBCI Tribal Option launched in July 2021, along with Standard Plans.
+The EBCI Tribal Option is available to beneficiaries in the following counties: Buncombe, Clay, Cherokee, Graham, Haywood, Henderson, Jackson, Macon, Madison, Swain and Transylvania.
+The program has a strong focus on primary care, preventive health, chronic disease management and provides care management for all members and care management service plans for high-need members.
+The EBCI Tribal Option coordinates all medical, behavioral health and pharmacy services in the North Carolina Medicaid and NC Health Choice State Plans, including monitoring the quality of services offered.

-As a non-risk bearing entity, the EBCI Tribal Option is not subject to all federal managed care requirements.
+As a non-risk bearing primary care case management entity, the EBCI Tribal Option is not subject to all federal managed care requirements.
 However, they will play a strong role in delivering high quality care in a manner that is consistent with the State's overall Quality Strategy.
 Where the EBCI Tribal Option interacts specifically with the Quality Strategy it is noted throughout.